saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 **Let expressions**:

-- Click the 👁️‍🗨️to see the Output:
+- Click to see the Output:

 ```nix
 let